JoeHowarth/SimKit/stitchlands/docs/architecture.md

 - Per-type allocator: `struct IdAllocator<T> { next: u64 }` with deterministic monotonic assignment (no reuse).
 - Per-type index: `struct IdIndex<T>(HashMap<Id<T>, Entity>)` kept in sync on spawn/despawn.
 - Components: entities carry exactly one typed ID that matches their domain (e.g., `PawnId` on pawns).
+ - Policy: allocator defaults start at 1000 to avoid clashing with authored IDs in scenarios.
+Completion of scenarios also assigns missing IDs from 1000 upward.

 ## Coordinates, Grid, and Pathfinding (in simkit)
 - Coordinates: Bevy-style origin with (0,0) at bottom-left; +X right, +Y up.